julianschuler/dotfiles/README.md

 * Email client: [aerc](https://git.sr.ht/~rjarry/aerc)
 * PDF viewer: [zathura](https://pwmt.org/projects/zathura)
 * Password manager: [KeePassXC](https://keepassxc.org)

+## Applying the configuration
+The provided script `apply-config.sh` can be used to apply some or all parts of the configuration.
+See `apply-config.sh -h` for further information.

 ## License
 This repository is licensed under the MIT license, see [`LICENSE.txt`](LICENSE.txt) for further information.